 The Future of Safer Winters with Wearables

-The global wearables market is projected to hit $142 billion by 20305, and over 30% of Americans are currently using endpoint intelligence like health trackers6.
+The global wearables market is projected to hit $142 billion by 20305, and over 30% of Americans are currently using Edge intelligence like health trackers6.
 As adoption increases, the technology and enhancement of wearables can become more specialized with artificial intelligence to focus specifically on winter conditions.
 This might include enhanced location tracking, easier ways to contact emergency services, or more temperature alerts for chronically ill individuals.

 Mental health also takes a hit in winter, thanks to fewer hours of sunlight, more time indoors, and a drop in serotonin levels.
 In the future, wearables with augmented reality and virtual reality enhancements could provide immersive, sun-filled experiences that may increase serotonin levels.